 Staff continues to work with SLOCOG and North County officials to develop final plans for the STA-funded Summer Beach program that will be implemented in June 2013.
-This service would provide three daily roundtrips / five days per week between Paso Robles / Atascadero, North Morro Bay and Cayucos via State Route 41.
+This service would provide three daily roundtrips / five days per week between Paso Robles / Atascadero and Cayucos via State Route 41.
 See item A-3 for further details.

-Staff is proposing to seek FTA Section 5304 planning funds to conduct a joint Short Range Transit Plan (SRTP) study effort with San Luis Obispo Transit.
+Staff is proposing to seek FTA Section 5304 planning funds to conduct a joint Short Range Transit Plan study effort with San Luis Obispo Transit.
 This joint effort would permit us to better coordinate our service and capital plans, while also studying some of the impediments of travel between our two agencies' routes.
 SLO Transit's SRTP expires in FY13-14, while RTA's technically expires in FY14-15.
 However, RTA SRTP was based on data from FY07-08, and a significant number of changes occurred between the time the study effort began and when it was finally adopted in December 2010.
-Two examples are that RTA constructed a new operations/maintenance facility in 2006 to 2008, and we took the service in-house in 2009.
-Under this joint planning effort, RTA would act as the lead agency to submit the grant application before the April 2 deadline.
+RTA would act as the lead agency to submit the grant application before the April 2 deadline.